The Origins of Nitrous Oxide

 We’ve all been there – your local dentist offering you something to feel more comfortable during that painful procedure.
 The use of nitrous oxide for such matters does not intend to put you to sleep, but to calm you down and make you feel comfortable.

-When inhaled, nitrous oxide with oxygen is a safe and effective method to control the pain and anxiety of a dentist visit.
+When inhaled, the effect of nitrous oxide with oxygen is a safe and effective method to control the pain and anxiety of a dentist visit.
 Light-headedness and tingling arms and legs are some of the most common nitrous oxide effects.

 Side Effects of Nitrous Oxide